SEACRY-LOVE/seacry-love.github.io/book/Introduction.md

 ## Part 2: SEACRY.LOVE ADAPTATION to business world:

 The vision of SEACRY.LOVE is rooted in "leadwise" and "managewell".
 It is built and operated as an online global business entity.
 Its software products and management consultant services are formalized in its manual.
-[SEACRY] ("https://seacry-love.github.io").
+[SEACRY](https://seacry-love.github.io).

 SEACRY.LOVE's ADAPTION to the business world, through its one or all of the electronic announcements of Privacy policy, Terms and Conditions, Disclaimer, Licenses (GNU-3.0, MIT or later), eula, code of conduct, return and refund policies.